hamon-in/lycaeum.in/_posts/2014-03-27-3_month_mentoring_course.markdown

 The course will start in mid June and will last for 3 months.
 Based on the rate of progress, it might extend by a week or two.
 The contact classes and online live sessions will be at fixed times but I will be available to answer questions by email at any time.
 I will send follow ups about the exact date to [The Lycӕum mailing list](https://groups.google.com/forum/#!forum/the-lycaeum).

-## Fees

-The course costs Rs.
-25000 to be paid in advance.

 ## Registration

 If you're interested, please fill in [this form](https://docs.google.com/forms/d/1AoQJl553DJ3DnoVj_Z_wyHHmPcACjss9ZTPEK5nzTPM/viewform).
 This is not a final registration.
 It's merely to judge interest and to finalise details.